pandyah5/Black_Hate_Crime_Analysis/README.md

 I have made a few analytical graphs to identify trends based on the data I gathered.
 Hope this proves fruitful.
 Note: Please add any of your visualizations or data predictions in the visualization folder.

+The visualizations were done in Matplotlib in Python and MATLAB.
+Source codes have been posted.
+If you wish to add any visualizations please add the source codes and the data along with it to maintain credibility and authenticity of the project.
+Thank you for your cooperation !!!

 ![Per Capita Income by State](https://github.com/pandyah5/Black_Hate_Crime_Analysis/blob/master/Visualizations/Per_Capita_Income_US.png)

 ![Recents State Wise hate Crime](https://github.com/pandyah5/Black_Hate_Crime_Analysis/blob/master/Visualizations/Recent_State_wise_black_crime_count.png)